ElectionDataAnalysis/electiondata/docs/User_Guide.md

 Texas;Gregg County	county
 Texas;Harrison County	county
 ```
-Currently counties must be added by hand.
+Counties must be added by hand.
 (NB: in some states, the word 'county' is not used.
 For instance, Louisiana's major subdivisions are called 'parish'.)

 To find the raw_identifiers for the dictionary, look in your results files to see how counties are written.
 For example, if your results file looks like this (example from Texas):
 ```